Practical Information in Phuket

 You can get a 60-day tourist visa before entering Thailand.
 You can obtain these from a Thai embassy or consulate in your home country.
 When you arrive in Thailand, enter the visa number on your arrival card and the immigration officer will give you a 60-day entry stamp on arrival.
 You can extend this by another 30 days at an immigration office in Thailand for a fee of 1900-baht allowing a 90-day visit without leaving the country.
 It is possible to get multiple tourist visas.
 These entitle you to two or three 60-day visits.
 However, between each 60-day visit (and optional 30-day extension) you must leave Thailand and then re-enter the country.

 The second option is to do what is known as a visa run.
 This involves border hopping from Thailand to a neighbouring country and then returning to Thailand to receive another entry stamp.
+(These are becoming more and more frowned upon by the Thai authorities and you may be asked to provide evidence that you have an ongoing flight befpre you are allowed to re-enter the country.)
 You will receive another 30-days if you return by air and another 15-days if you return at a land border.
 The term visa run is a little misleading as what you are getting is not actually a visa - it is a visa waiver entry stamp.

 From Phuket, the normal visa run is to Burma (Myanmar).
 There are several companies that organise visa runs.
 They run either buses or minibuses to Ranong.
 There you get your passport exit stamped from Thailand.
 You then take a boat to Burma, stamp your passport in and out of Burma before returning to Ranong to get a new entry stamp into Thailand.
 The whole trip takes around 12-hours and costs around 1,500-baht.